Holocaust survivors: Trauma of liberation

 For survivors, the end of the war did not bring an end to their suffering.
-Liberation itself was extremely difficult for many survivors and the transition to freedom from the terror, brutality and starvation they had just endured was frequently traumatic:
+Liberation itself was extremely difficult for many survivors and the transition to freedom from the terror, brutality and starvation they had just endured was frequently traumatic.

 As Allied forces fought their way across Europe and captured areas that had been occupied by the Germans, they discovered the Nazi concentration and extermination camps.
 In some places, the Nazis had tried to destroy all evidence of the camps to conceal the crimes that they had perpetrated there.
 In other places, the Allies found only empty buildings, as the Nazis had already moved the prisoners, often on death marches, to other locations.
 However, in many camps, the Allied soldiers found hundreds or even thousands of weak and starving survivors.
-Soviet forces reached Majdanek concentration camp in July 1944 and soon came across many other sites but often did not publicize what they had found; British and American units on the Western Front did not reach the concentration camps in Germany until the spring of 1945.
+Soviet forces reached Majdanek concentration camp in July 1944 and soon came across many other sites but often did not publicize what they had found.
+British and American units on the Western Front did not reach the concentration camps in Germany until the spring of 1945.

-When Allied troops entered the death camps, they discovered thousands of Jewish and non-Jewish survivors suffering from starvation and disease, living in the most terrible conditions, many of them dying, along with piles of corpses, bones, and the human ashes of the victims of the Nazi mass murder.
+When Allied troops entered the death camps, they discovered thousands of Jewish and non-Jewish survivors living in the most terrible conditions, suffering from starvation and disease, many of them dying.
+The allies also found piles of corpses, bones, and the human ashes of the victims of the Nazi mass murder.
 The liberators were unprepared for what they found but did their best to help the survivors.
 Despite this, thousands died in the first weeks after liberation.
 Many died from disease.
 Some died from refeeding syndrome since after prolonged starvation their stomachs and bodies could not take normal food.
 Survivors also had no possessions.
 At first, they still had to wear their concentration camp uniforms as they had no other clothes to wear.